Skip to main content

 Astro Hosted resource reference

-This document applies only to Astro Hosted.
-To see whether you're an Astro Hosted user, click the Astronomer logo in the upper left corner of the Cloud UI and go to Settings > General.
-Your Astro product type is listed under Product Type.
+This document applies only to Astro Hosted and does not apply to Astro Hybrid.
+To see whether you're an Astro Hosted user, click your Workspace name in the upper left corner of the Astro UI, then click Organization Settings.
+On the General page, your Astro product type is listed under Product Type.

 For Astro Hybrid resource reference material, see: